skotcharat/doforfund/readme.md

 The admin(me) will create an event that every user can sign up for and join on the date.
 I will send them a picture via email after the event is done.

-Then, a user can donate cash in the DoForFund box at the event or donate via the website.
+Then, a user can donate via the website.
 The users can donate either anonymously or can sign their name.

 After paying for web services at the end of each year, I will give all the fund to an organization.